jdstorey/asdslectures/README.md

 The lecture slides, PDF files of handout notes, and source code for Foundations of Applied Statistics and Data Science course.

+### Source code, html, and PDF files

+These are all located in the `docs/` directory.

 ### Each week we will provide:

 - HTML slides laid out in a 2D grid by topic